pandas-dev/pandas/doc/source/groupby.rst

 pandas.
 We'll address each area of GroupBy functionality then provide some non-trivial examples / use cases.

-See the :ref:`cookbook<cookbook.grouping>` for some advanced strategies
+See the :ref:`cookbook<cookbook.grouping>` for some advanced strategies.

 .. _groupby.split: